multifacet/fbmm-artifact/README.md

     We need to ssh into the machine before running the setup scripts so it is in the known_hosts file.

     `./target/debug/j` is the client program that talks to the jobserver to add new jobs.
+    This command tells the jobserver to setup a machine for use at the host name and port specified, and assign it to the class "fbmm."
+    All of our experiments will be run using that class.
+    The parts in quotes are the commands the jobserver gives to the `runner` program to setup the machines for experiments.
+    `setup_wkspc` installs dependencies and builds the benchmarks used in our experiments.
+    `setup_kernel` compiles and builds the FBMM kernel.

     To see the list of jobs, run
     ```sh
     ./target/debug/j job ls